cmptrnb/Xray-examples/VLESS-XHTTP-gRPC/README.md

 ## Step 5.
 Set up client

 There are many Xray clients.
 If you are not familiar with them, please refer to the list of clients in the [Xray-core README](https://github.com/XTLS/Xray-core).

-We will use Linux in this example.
+We will use Linux in this example, but an equivalent process will apply on other platforms.

 Download, configure, and run the Xray-core client as follows: